Department of Earth & Climate Sciences

 University Corporation for Atmospheric Research

 The Department of Earth & Climate Sciences is one of eight programs administered by the College of Science and Engineering and is located in Thornton Hall on the campus of San Francisco State University.
-The present Chair of the Department is Karen Grove.
+The present Chair of the Department is David Dempsey.

-The Department has undergraduate degree programs in the fields of earth science, geology, meteorology and oceanography and offers a MS in Geosciences.
+The Department offers a BA and BS in Earth Sciences, a Minor in Earth Sciences, and a Certificate in Weather Study.
+The BS in Earth Sciences has three emphases: Geology, Hydrology, and Ocean, Weather and Climate.
+The Department also offers a MS in Geosciences.
 The Department of Earth & Climate Sciences is an Academic Affiliate of the University Corporation for Atmospheric Research (UCAR).

-Students in the Department of Earth & Climate Sciences are involved in their own research projects, or are working with faculty in researching issues at both the undergraduate and graduate levels.
-Students are publishing their results in the referreed literature or presenting them at conferences..
+Students in the three emphases of the degrees administered by the Department of Earth & Climate Sciences join together socially.
+Students are also involved in their own research projects, or are working with faculty in researching issues at both the undergraduate and graduate levels.

 Romberg Tiburon Center for Environmental Studies